ST. PETE RAIDERS SOCCER CLUB

 EXTERNAL CONDITIONS, WEATHER

 In the event unusual conditions necessitate the rescheduling, curtailment, or cancellation of games, the Tournament Committee shall have absolute authority to make the changes in order to best serve the interests by a certain time period.
+Games that reach halftime will be considered complete and the scores will stand.

 Tournament entry fee returns/refunds will be provided as follows: